 - If applying from an Ontario University, please ensure you request all transcripts through the *Transcript Request* section provided in the on-line application process.

 - Official transcripts (in translation if original is not in English) must be made available at the time of application.
 Course synopses originating from the institution (again in translation if original is not in English) are also required for prerequisite courses taken outside of Canada.

-- For those applicants who are not applying from an Ontario University, please request that all transcripts, in support of your application, be sent directly to UWO Professional Admissions – DENTISTRY.
+- For those applicants who are not applying from an Ontario University, please request that all transcripts, in support of your application, be sent directly to Western University Professional Admissions – DENTISTRY.
+See address below.

 - Applicants are responsible for ensuring that transcripts are forwarded by the applicable Registrar(s) in time to meet the deadline date.